Drug and Alcohol Individual and Group Counseling

 Substance Abuse Partial Hospitalization (PHP)

 Crossroads Counseling, Inc. offers a half day substance abuse PHP program in its Williamsport office.
-The program operates 5 days a week (Mon thru Fri).
+The program operates 5 days a week (Mon thru Fri) from 8:30 AM – 12:30 PM.
 PHP is a more intensive program than standard outpatient services and is available to individuals who might not need inpatient treatment but require more structured treatment services than standard outpatient care.

 2013 Crossroads Counseling, Inc. Website Design by Infinity Design Studios